 Our hygienist will demonstrate how to correctly use and angle your toothbrush, interdental brushes and floss.
 If an ideal home-care regime is adopted, it is highly likely you will keep the majority of your teeth.

-Low-risk patients may require six-monthly preventative maintenance cleans with our hygienist ($100), and annual checkups and cleans with our dentist ($185).
+Low-risk patients may require six-monthly or annual preventative maintenance cleans with our hygienist ($129).

 REFERRAL TO A GUM DISEASE SPECIALIST